b0bbybaldi/open-horizon/doc/HELLO_WORLD.md

 ```

 ## Step 13
-Create pattern configuration file to test the `yolo2msghub` service.
+Create pattern configuration file to test the `hello` service.
 The variables will have values substituted during the build process.

 **`./pattern.json`**